When families need answers about their child's development, this is where they come.

-For 25 years, Happy Talkers has been the place families come when they need answers about their child's development.
-An integrated clinical hub — speech, OT, ABA, diagnostics, and more — operating in the Tri-Valley since 2001.
+For 25 years, Happy Talkers has been the Tri-Valley's integrated early childhood clinical hub — speech, OT, ABA, infant development, diagnostics, and coordinated care, all in one place.

 It started with three questions every family was asking.

-In 2008, Charlene expanded her vision beyond Happy Talkers, founding School of Imagination to focus on academic growth and inclusive kindergarten readiness for all children.
+In 2008, Charlene expanded her vision, founding School of Imagination to focus on academic growth and inclusive kindergarten readiness for all children.
 After years of navigating temporary locations, she and Mitch partnered with the City of Dublin to design a permanent 12,000-square-foot center, which opened in 2011.

 How we got here.